MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/LocalFunctionality/UnitedKingdom/united-kingdom-local-functionality.md

 ---
-title: United Kingdom Local Functionality | Microsoft Docs
+title: United Kingdom Local Functionality [GB]
-description: Get an overview of local functionality in the United Kingdom version of Business Central.
+description: This article gives you an overview of local functionality in the United Kingdom version of Business Central.
 author: sorenfriisalexandersen
-ms.service: dynamics365-business-central
-ms.topic: article
+ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
 ms.search.keywords: ''
-ms.date: 04/01/2020
+ms.date: 06/22/2021
 ms.author: soalex
-ms.openlocfilehash: 685c6da207cf91eeab438fbbed9b4c7a9f19eb80
+ms.openlocfilehash: eb88a904ea7bce849933a0876d7dce623179b0ab
-ms.sourcegitcommit: 88e4b30eaf6fa32af0c1452ce2f85ff1111c75e2
+ms.sourcegitcommit: ef80c461713fff1a75998766e7a4ed3a7c6121d0
 ms.translationtype: HT
 ms.contentlocale: en-GB
-ms.lasthandoff: 04/01/2020
+ms.lasthandoff: 02/15/2022
-ms.locfileid: "3189015"
+ms.locfileid: "8147316"
 ---
-# <a name="united-kingdom-local-functionality"></a>United Kingdom Local Functionality
+# <a name="united-kingdom-local-functionality-in-the-british-version"></a>United Kingdom Local Functionality in the British Version

-The following topics describe local functionality that is unique to the United Kingdom version of [!INCLUDE[d365fin](../../includes/d365fin_md.md)].
+The following topics describe local functionality that is unique to the United Kingdom version of [!INCLUDE[prod_short](../../includes/prod_short.md)].

 ## <a name="feature-availability"></a>Feature Availability